sstorm78/checkout/README.md

  - Bank simulator had to be injected into the Api project to simulate it.
  - There is a simple exception handling in place using Filters.
  - To emulate a database I instantiate a singleton DbContext with a List to create and retrieve the payments.
+ - Normally I use async all the way, but since we have a simple db layer and no external api to call, it is not necessary

 # Structure